duckwork/autocento/README.md

 The goal in this book, *Autocento of the breakfast table*, is to explore the workings of revision and recursion through words, both in the head and on paper.
-It's a hypertextual imagining of how things could have been.
+It's a hypertextual imagining of how things could have been, in all of their possibilities.